Skip to content

 Leetcode Remove Invalid Parentheses problem solution

-In this Leetcode Remove Invalid Parentheses problem solution Given a string s that contains parentheses and letters, remove the minimum number of invalid parentheses to make the input string valid.
+In this Leetcode Remove Invalid Parentheses problem solution, we have given a string s that contains parentheses and letters, remove the minimum number of invalid parentheses to make the input string valid.
 Return all the possible results.
 You may return the answer in any order.

 class Solution: